 The Newberry College Loan Repayment Promise

-We're the first in South Carolina to offer this innovative new program.
-It's open to all incoming freshmen and transfer students enrolled for Fall semester 2016 and beyond.
+We're the first institution in South Carolina to offer this innovative new program and it's open to all incoming freshmen and transfer students enrolled for Fall semester 2016 and beyond.

 How It Works